xrjvn/cp317a-group25-carrentalsystem/docs/sprint03.md

 ---

 ## 1. Sprint Goal
-This sprint focuses on improving the stability and long-term usability of the system.
-In Sprint 02 we completed the full reservation lifecycle, but all data was stored in temporary mock memory.
-Sprint 03 moves toward real persistence, improves state reliability across pages, and tightens the UI design so the application feels unified.
+This sprint focused on improving the long-term stability of the system.
+In Sprint 02, we completed the full reservation lifecycle, but everything still relied on temporary mock memory.
+Sprint 03 introduces persistent storage, improves consistency across pages, and cleans up UI elements so the application feels more unified and reliable.

 ### Objectives
-- Implement simple file-based persistence for users and reservations
+- Add a simple persistence layer for users and reservations
-- Ensure all reservation actions (add, cancel, modify) update the persistent store
+- Make sure reservation actions (create, modify, cancel) update saved data
-- Connect login and sign-up pages to stored user accounts
+- Connect login and sign-up to stored user accounts
-- Link the Profile page to stored user information
+- Link the Profile page to persistent user data
 - Apply UI consistency fixes across major screens

 ### Why these stories
-This sprint transitions the project from a prototype to a system that actually remembers users and reservations.
-Persistence is required before we can build reports, manager views, or anything that relies on stored data.
-UI consistency was also needed because the number of screens increased and the project began to feel disjointed.
-Completing these tasks sets us up for Sprint 04 where reporting tools will be built on top of the data saved this sprint.
+These stories move the project from a front-end demo into something closer to a functioning system.
+Persistence is a must before we can build manager/admin features or reporting in the next sprint.
+UI consistency was also important because the project now has enough pages that inconsistent styling breaks the experience.
+Completing these tasks sets a foundation for Sprint 04, where reporting features will depend heavily on the data saved this sprint

 ---